VNyaga/Metapreg/README.md

 # Metapreg
- A routing for meta-analysis, meta-regression and network meta-analysis of proportions from binomial data using generalized linear models in the frequentist and Bayesian approach.
+ A routine for meta-analysis, meta-regression and network meta-analysis of proportions from binomial data using generalized linear models in the frequentist and Bayesian approach.
  The program fits a fixed, random-effects, or a mixed-effects model assuming binomial, common-rho beta-binomial or binomial-normal distribution with a logit, loglog or the cloglog link to the data.

 The command requires Stata 14.1 or later versions.
 Stata 16.1 or later versions is required to perform the bayesian analysis.